We are one of the very few providers of legal assistance on Lesvos and have been working inside Moria Camp since July 2016.

 Since then, 144 European asylum lawyers from 17 countries have volunteered with us and – alongside our team of full-time, permanent Greek asylum lawyers – have provided free legal assistance to over 9,000 people.

-Our work has a real impact and demonstrates the importance of asylum seekers having access to legal assistance: of the asylum seekers we have assisted and who have notified us of the outcome of their asylum application, 74.7% have been granted asylum, compared to an average of 46.5% in Greece.
+Our work has real impact and demonstrates the importance of asylum seekers having access to legal assistance: of those we have assisted who have notified us of the outcome of their asylum application, 74.5% have been granted asylum, compared to an average of 46.5% in Greece.

 We are the largest provider of legal assistance to asylum seekers on Lesvos.
 We have helped over 3,600 people with physical or mental injuries, illness or trauma be recognised as vulnerable, meaning they have been able to leave Moria and move to the Greek mainland.
 We have also helped over 900 people be recognised as eligible to be reunited with their family members in other European countries.